 This can make the code more readable and allows one to skip parameters.
 It can also reduce errors caused by confusing the order of parameters.

-E.53.2 Guidance to language users
+6.54.2 Guidance to language users

 Ensure that a function is defined before attempting to call it; Be aware that a function is defined dynamically so its composition and operation may vary due to variations in the flow of control within the defining program;